karolstepanienko/tbd-workshop-1/tasks-phase1.md

    - **Routing**: Managed by a global VPC with a NAT gateway and internet access enabled for necessary resources.

    2. Description of the components of service accounts

-   - **`tbd-composer-sa`**:
-   - Used by Google Composer.
+   1. **tbd-composer-sa**:

+   - **Purpose**: This service account is primarily used by **Cloud Composer** to manage workflows and integrate with Dataproc clusters.
-   - Roles:
+   - **Roles**:
-   - `roles/composer.worker`: Allows Cloud Composer to operate.
+     - `roles/composer.worker`: Allows Cloud Composer to execute its workflows.
-   - `roles/dataproc.editor`: Enables Dataproc operations.
+     - `roles/dataproc.editor`: Enables integration and management of Dataproc resources.
-   - `roles/iam.serviceAccountUser`: Manages IAM policies.
-   - **Vertex AI Service Account**:
-   - Default Compute Engine service account.
-   - Role: `roles/storage.objectViewer` for accessing initialization scripts from storage buckets.
-   - **Data Pipeline Service Account**:
-   - Used for Spark jobs and DAG uploads.
+     - `roles/iam.serviceAccountUser`: Grants the ability to impersonate service accounts and assign temporary credentials.

+   2. **iac**:

+   - **Purpose**: This service account is responsible for the **deployment and management of infrastructure** using Terraform and other automation tools.
+   - **Role**:
+     - Provides permissions for managing infrastructure resources across the project.

+   3. **tbd-terraform**:

+   - **Purpose**: This service account is used to **manage the Terraform state** stored in buckets and to ensure state consistency during infrastructure deployments.
-   - Roles:
+   - **Role**:
-   - `roles/storage.objectViewer`: Reads bucket files.
-   - `roles/storage.objectUser`: Manages data storage.
+     - Facilitates Terraform workflows by securely handling the state file stored in the `tbd-state-bucket`.

    3. List of buckets for disposal

-   - **`notebook-conf-bucket`**:
-   - Stores initialization scripts for Vertex AI Workbench.
+   - **`notebook-conf-bucket`**: Stores initialization scripts for Vertex AI Workbench.

-   - **`tbd-code-bucket`**:
-   - Contains Spark job scripts.
+   - **`tbd-code-bucket`**: Contains Spark job scripts.

-   - **`tbd-data-bucket`**:
-   - Stores data for Spark operations.
+   - **`tbd-data-bucket`**: Stores data for Spark operations.

-   - **`tbd-state-bucket`**:
-   - Used for Terraform state management.
+   - **`tbd-state-bucket`**: Used for Terraform state management.

    4. Description of network communication (ports, why it is necessary to specify the host for the driver) of Apache Spark running from Vertex AI Workbech

    - **Apache Spark Communication**:
      - Spark Driver communicates with Spark Master using **port 7077**.
      - Spark Master distributes tasks to Spark Workers using **port 7077**.
      - Spark Driver monitors tasks via **port 4040**.
    - **Why specify the host for the driver?**
      - Vertex AI Workbench and Dataproc are in separate subnets.
 Specifying the host ensures the driver can communicate efficiently with the Spark cluster across subnets, leveraging private IPs.

    ***